dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    - `--boogie-filter`

-#### 25.5.1.4. `dafny translate` {#sec-dafny-translate}
+#### 25.5.1.4. `dafny translate <platform>` {#sec-dafny-translate}

 The `dafny translate` command translates Dafny source code to source code for another target programming language.
 The command always performs the actions of `dafny resolve` and by default does the actions of `dafny verify`.
+The platform is designated by a subcommand argument, rather than an option, and is required.
+The current set of supported platforms is
+- cs (C#)
+- java (Java)
+- js (JavaScript)
+- py (Python)
+- go (Go)
+- cpp (C++ -- but only limited support)

 In addition to generating the target source code, `dafny` may generate build artifacts to assist in compiling the generated code.
 The specific files generated depend on the target programming language.
 More detail is given in [the section on compilation](#sec-compilation).

 The `dafny` tool intends that the compiled program in the target language be a semantically faithful rendering of the (verified) Dafny program.
 However, resource and language limitations make this not always possible.
-For example, Dafny can express and reason about arrays of unbounded size, not all target programming languages can represent arrays larger than the maximum signed 32-bit integer.
+For example, though Dafny can express and reason about arrays of unbounded size, not all target programming languages can represent arrays larger than the maximum signed 32-bit integer.

 Various options control the translation process, in addition to all those described for [`dafny resolve`](#sec-dafny-resolve) and [`dafny verify`](#sec-dafny-verify).